giuseppeceradev-ops/my_financial_tracker_mcp/credentials/README.md

 uv run mcp-server
 ```

-* You will get a link into the shell to authenticate in google
+* You will get a link into the shell to authenticate in google (windows)
+* Or You will be redirected to a browser window to authenticate in google (mac)
     - it occurs the first time and everytime the token is expired
     - the "token.pickle" file is created
     - remove this file and repeat this step every time you meet authentications errors